Murray State Racers: Men's basketball

 Current North Carolina State head basketball coach Mark Gottfried coached the Racers to three Ohio Valley Conference Championships, all three years he coached there, the only OVC coach to accomplish such a mark.

 The Murray State basketball program has been recognized as one of the top 30 basketball programs in modern history by ESPN.
 The Racers are the highest true mid-major team in ESPN's rankings.

-The most well-known players in Racer history are Joe Fulks, Popeye Jones, Isaiah Canaan, Cameron Payne, and Ja Morant.
+The most well-known players in Racer history are Joe Fulks, Popeye Jones, James Singleton, Isaiah Canaan, Cameron Payne, and Ja Morant.
 Fulks starred for two seasons at Murray State (1941–42 and 1942–43), twice earning All-Kentucky Intercollegiate Athletic Conference honors, before leaving school to join the Marines during World War II.
 Fulks scored 621 points in 47 games during his Murray State career, a 13.2 average in an era when teams averaged less than 50 points a game.
 His fame grew to greater heights as a professional, becoming one of the NBA's early stars as a scoring champ with the Philadelphia Warriors.
 He was named to the NBA 25th Anniversary Team in 1971 and was inducted into the Basketball Hall of Fame in 1978.

 While at Murray State, Jones scored 2,057 points which still ranks fourth all time for the Racers.
 He is also Murray State's all-time leader in rebounds with 1,374, and led the nation in that category in the 1990–91 season.
 Jones is the only player in MSU history to record more than 2,000 points and 1,000 rebounds.
 Jones helped lead the Racers to OVC championships in 1991 and 1992.
-He went on to play 11 seasons in the NBA after being drafted in the second round by the Houston Rockets in the 1992 NBA Draft.
+He went on to play 11 seasons in the NBA after being drafted in the second round by the Houston Rockets in the 1992 NBA draft.
 He's also served as an NBA assistant coach, most recently with the Indiana Pacers.